MarkChenYutian/C0VM-ts/README.md

 > 2147483647 * 25165823 = 2122317825 (C)
 > ```
 >
 > This is due to the **precision lost** problem of `float`.
-When such precision lost is detected, C0VM.ts will issue a warning to the user interface *but will NOT interrupt the execution*.
->
-> However, we do want the user to realize such imprecise calculation.
+When such precision lost is detected, C0VM.ts *will NOT interrupt the execution.* However, we do want the user to realize such imprecise calculation.
 Therefore, we will use `IssueHandler` to emit a **warning** to user.
 The `IssueHandler` is an object that follows the `MessageEmitter` interface.
 >
 > By passing in different implementation of `MessageEmitter`, we may have one of the following behaviors: 1) log a warning in the console, 2) popup a warning in the GUI, etc.